conveyal/gtfs-editor/docs/Install_CloudFormation.md

 5. Click Next and then Create.
 Your new GTFS Editor instance is now being created.

 You can see the creation process in the `Events` tab.
 Once this process is finished, you can switch to the `Outputs` tab where you can find the public IP of this instance.
+If it fails, you might to accept the ToS of the OS Image (follow the weblink on the error message).

-Finally, point your browser to `http://[your-ip-here]:9000` to configure the GTFS Editor (it might a take a couple of minutes for the instance to download the GTFS Editor code and its dependencies).
+Finally, point your browser to `http://[public-AWS-ip-]:9000` or `https://[public-aws-DNS]:9000`to configure the GTFS Editor (it might a take a couple of minutes for the instance to download the GTFS Editor code and its dependencies).

 ## Create the admin user and default agency